-2.3.
+- 2.3.
 The program director and, as applicable, the program's leadership team, must be provided with support adequate for administration of the program based upon its size and configuration.
-(Core)

-2.3.a.
-Program leadership, in aggregate, must be provided with support equal to a dedicated minimum time specified below for administration of the program.
-This may be time spent by the program director only or divided between the program director and one or more associate (or assistant) program directors.
+(Core) - 2.3.a.
+At a minimum, the program director must be provided with support equal to a dedicated minimum of 0.1 FTE for administration of the program.
 (Core)